smitraval24/DevOps/README.md

 1. When a PR is merged to `main`, the deployment workflow triggers
 2. The workflow (running on the self-hosted runner on VCL 1) SSHs into VCL 2
+3. **Creates a backup** of the current running container
-3. Pulls the latest code from the `main` branch
+4. Pulls the latest code from the `main` branch
-4. Stops old Docker containers
+5. Stops old Docker containers
-5. Rebuilds and starts new containers with the updated code
+6. Rebuilds and starts new containers with the updated code
+7. **Runs health checks** (HTTP + Database)
+8. **If health checks pass:** Cleans up backup and syncs to VCL3 ✓
+9. **If health checks fail:** Automatically rolls back to previous version ✗

-6. The app becomes accessible at **http://152.7.178.106:3000**
+The app is accessible at **http://152.7.178.106:3000**

+### Automatic Rollback

+If a deployment fails health checks, the system **automatically restores** the previous working version:

+- ✅ Zero manual intervention required
+- ✅ Application stays online (no downtime)
+- ✅ Previous container is restored within seconds
+- ✅ Database remains unchanged (app-only rollback)

+**Health Check Criteria:**
+- HTTP endpoint responds: `GET /coffees` returns 200 OK
+- Database is ready: `pg_isready` succeeds
+- All checks must pass within 60 seconds

+**Full Documentation:** See [ROLLBACK_GUIDE.md](ROLLBACK_GUIDE.md) for detailed information

 ### Prerequisites for deployment